aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-11-optimising-our-blazor-search-app.md

 tags = ["wasm", "dotnet", "lucene.net", "fsharp"]
 +++

 When we [build a search app using Blazor + Lucene.NET]({{<ref "/posts/2019-11-29-implementing-search-in-blazor-webassembly-with-lucenenet.md">}}) it did a good job of creating our search application but when you run it it's kind of slow and that's because we're downloading the JSON representation of my blog and generating the Lucene.NET index each time.
-Then when we looked at [hosting the Blazor app]({{<ref "/posts/2019-12-10-can-you-use-blazor-for-only-part-of-an-app.md">}}) the main motivation was to use static files rather than getting Blazor to do heavy lifting to generate HTML everytime.
+Then when we looked at [hosting the Blazor app]({{<ref "/posts/2019-12-10-can-you-use-blazor-for-only-part-of-an-app.md">}}) the main motivation was to use static files rather than getting Blazor to do heavy lifting to generate HTML every time.

 After talking to [Dan Roth](https://twitter.com/danroth27) and Microsoft Ignite I got thinking, could we pre-generate the index and ship it down as a static resource somehow?

 ## Lucene Index Primer

 If we're going to ship the index to the browser rather than build it there we need to understand what the index is.
-Since Lucene aims to be as fast a search index as it can it uses a series of binary files to store the data that is indexed.
+Since Lucene aims to be as fast a search index as it can it uses a series of binary files to store the indexed data.
 If you look into a generated index you'll find files such as `_0.cfe` or `segments.gen`.
 The numbered files are kind of like a database, containing the documents that were indexed and the tokens extracted from the fields, whereas the segments files create a map to where everything is stored.

-Ultimately though, we're going to have multiple files and the names of them are not really deterministic as indexing and re-indexing can result in newly generated files or old ones not being cleaned up yet, depending on how well you flushed-on-write.
+Ultimately though, we're going to have multiple files and the names of them are not deterministic as indexing and re-indexing can result in newly generated files or old ones not being cleaned up yet, depending on how well you flushed-on-write.

 So we're going to need to get creating.

 ## Generating Our Index

-Before that though we need a way to repeatably generate the index, and to do that we'll add a new project to our solition:
+Before that though we need a way to repeatably generate the index, and to do that we'll add a new project to our solution:

 ```sh
 dotnet new console --name Search.IndexBuilder